elysiajs/documentation/docs/at-glance.md

 ## Standard
 Elysia adopts many standard by default, like OpenAPI, WinterCG compilance, allowing you to integrate with most the industry standard tools or at-least easily integrate with tools you are familiar with.

-For instance, as Elysia adopt OpenAPI by default, generating a documentation with Swagger is as easy as adding a one-liner:
+For instance, as Elysia adopts OpenAPI by default, generating a documentation with Swagger is as easy as adding a one-liner:

 ```typescript
 import { Elysia, t } from 'elysia'